 Chilled our Reggae vibes in the daytime, and some of the festivals biggest headliners in the evening.
 All taking place right out the front of your own tent.
 The Lions Den stage could be an entire festival weekend all by itself.

 As a small campsite, right at the base of a major stage, this one fills up really fast.
 You’ve got a view of the epic Lions Den arena, and quick access to the rest of Hilltop and the Whistlers Green area within 10 minutes.
 Downtown can be accessed in 15-20m by heading down the nearby stairs.

 All in all, it’s a fantastic location.
 Arguably the festivals “main stage”, and good access links elsewhere.
 Lions Den finishes up at 11pm so you’ll get some night time peace for sleeping.
-And you’ll enjoy the chilled out reggae vibes in the daytime without even leaving your tent.
+And you’ll enjoy the chilled out reggae vibes in the daytime without even needing to leave your tent.

 You might just forget to leave this little corner of the festival at all.
 But I imagine once it all finishes up at 11pm, you’ll be itching to explore elsewhere.

 Good for: Those who want to be in the heart of the action when it comes to the festivals biggest names.
 Easy access to the rest of Hilltop.
 Chilled reggae vibes all day long.

 Bad for: Those averse to the smell of herbal medicines.
-People who arrive too late and find it already totally full.
+People who arrive late and find it already totally full.

 Verdict: 4/5 – Fantastic location in the heart of the Lions Den.
 Just remember to leave from time to time and see the rest of the festival!

 So as you can see, it’s not easy to decide which is the best place to camp.
 The rankings here are just the opinion of source, and perhaps you disagree.
 There are good reasons to camp in most areas.

 So in summary which was the best campsite?
 Let me run down the Source top list.

 - Old Town / Copper County